K0b3Bryant/volatility-prediction/README.md

-# Financial Modeling and Strategy Backtesting Framework
+# Trading Indexes based on Machine Learning Predictions of Volatility: Strategy and Backtesting Framework

-Monica is a comprehensive Python-based framework for financial modeling, volatility prediction, and strategy backtesting.
+The model is a comprehensive Python-based framework for financial modeling, volatility prediction, and strategy backtesting.
 It combines advanced data preprocessing, machine learning models, and custom strategy evaluation tools to test and optimize trading strategies.

 ## Features